 Mechanical center is a position determined by the nominal distance from features located on the shaft, to their respective contact surfaces on the bearing sleeve.
 Mechanical center may be accurately verified using the following procedure and Figure 10-3.

-- Using a set of feeler gages or other accurate instrument, measure the axial distance from the outer face of the bearing sleeve to the shoulder machined into the shaft journal. - For two-bearing units, unless clearly specified on the outline drawing, ensure the axial distance on each side of the drive end bearing is equal when the unit is coupled and located at its nominal position. - Unless clearly indicated, the bearings are not designed to withstand axial forces.
+Using a set of feeler gages or other accurate instrument, measure the axial distance from the outer face of the bearing sleeve to the shoulder machined into the shaft journal.

+- For single-bearing units, only one shoulder will be present.Ensure that the axial distance matches the dimensional - requirements provided in the outline drawing. - For two-bearing units, unless clearly specified on the outline drawing, ensure the axial distance on each side of the drive end bearing is equal when the unit is coupled and located at its nominal position. - Unless clearly indicated, the bearings are not designed to withstand axial forces.
 The drive train must be designed to ensure all thrust or other axial forces are restrained by the driven equipment.